pospi/imthumb/README.md

 * TimThumb's `DEBUG_ON` and `DEBUG_LEVEL` constants have no effect in ImThumb.
 The library is designed to use exception handling to handle error conditions and log automatically.

+##### Setting up URL rewrites:

+One of the issues with serving images from scripts is the filename the browser will choose when saving them.
+As such you'll generally want to configure your webserver to make the image paths appear 'real' to the outside word so that you're not saving down `imthumb.php.jpg` every single time.
+The following rewrite patterns will accomplish that easily, assuming ImThumb is stored in `lib/imthumb`:

+- For Apache: `RewriteRule  ^images/(.*)$  lib/imthumb/imthumb.php?src=$1	[QSA,L]`
+- For nginx: `rewrite  ^/images/(.*)$  lib/imthumb/imthumb.php?src=$1&$args last;`

+You could easily extend these matches to include dimensions or other distinguishing information in the filenames if need be, that is left as an exercise to the reader.